Disparate Impact: Company Policies That Discriminate Even if Not Intended To Do So

 Why You Need an Experienced Lawyer

 Disparate impact lawsuits are usually difficult to prove.
-Of necessity, they rely on obtaining your employer’s records with regard to the policy or procedure you’re complaining about.
+Of necessity, they rely on obtaining your employer’s records about the policy or procedure you’re complaining about.
 Then intensive analysis of those records is done by statisticians and other experts in statistical analysis.
 In addition, you likely face strict time frames in which to bring your lawsuit.
 You’ll also face the necessity of obtaining a letter of right to sue from the Equal Employment Opportunity Commission.
 The EEOC is the government agency tasked with overseeing employment discrimination cases.

 An experienced employment discrimination lawyer can guide you through the entire process.
 They’ll also make effective use of the discovery process.
-This requires each side in a lawsuit to provide its evidence to the other side prior to trial.
+This requires each side in a lawsuit to provide its evidence to the other side before trial.
 They can then help you find the necessary experts to analyze the records you receive.
 They’ll ultimately act as expert witnesses to explain the findings to the judge and jury in layman’s terms.
 This is in hopes it will convince them that the facts and figures prove disparate impact.

 Work With an Experienced Local Lawyer